Our approach to tackling neighbour disputes

 We will stay in regular contact with you to keep you updated on what we are doing to help resolve the problem and to get updates from you.

-We will always offer to meet with you before closing a case.
+We may also be able to meet with you to explain matters further before closing a case.
 We recognise that situations can change and that what starts as a neighbour dispute sometimes develops into anti-social behaviour.
 If this happens, let us know so that we can help.

 What will happen after you report a neighbour dispute to us

-We will assess whether the incidents involve anti-social behaviour or are about a neighbour dispute and we will arrange a meeting with you to discuss the problem.
+We will assess whether the incidents involve anti-social behaviour or are about a neighbour dispute and we will arrange a discussion with you to discuss the problem.

 We will talk to the other people involved, to help you all reach agreement about the best way forward.
 In many cases we will encourage you to talk to the neighbour about the problems they are causing you, so that you can try to resolve the problem yourselves.